abinit/abinit/doc/tutorial/eph4mob.md

 abinit teph4mob_4.in > teph4mob_4.log 2> err &
 ```

+!!! important

+    In the last part of the tutorial, we explain how to avoid the NSCF computation
+    for all the $\kk$-points in the IBZ and produce a partial WFK file containing only the
+    wavevectors relevant for transport properties.

 ## Calculation of the mobility

 The computation of the mobility requires different convergence studies.